dapo4u/3MTT-HACKATHON2.0/README.md

 As an Adhoc INEC officer, I can personally attest to how election rigging starts at the local government level.

 🗳️ About the Click2Vote App
-The Click2Vote App works smoothly on Linux and Ubuntu laptops, but there are a few potential issues when running it on Windows systems:
+The Click2Vote App works smoothly on Linux and Ubuntu laptops, but there are a few errors when running the app  on Windows systems:

 🖥️ Linux: No errors detected during testing on Kali Linux and Ubuntu.
 💻 Windows: Errors may occur due to missing GTK runtime and DLL files (especially on Windows 7).